 If live theatre isn’t for you, then no worries.
 The Sugden Community Theatre hosts other performances.
 Groups like the Naples Jazz Society and the Classic Chamber Concert Series call this beautiful theatre their home venue.

-Stone Crab Festival
+Soak in the Atmosphere at the Stone Crab Festival

 Naples is home to many festivals, but perhaps the biggest and tastiest is the Stone Crab Festival, held over a weekend in October when Florida Stone Crab is in season.
 Unlike most festivals in Florida, which are set in one place, this event takes up the entire town!